Illegal dumping posing problems at El Dorado compost landfill

 To stay in accordance with the Kansas Department of Health and Environment, the city is having to crack down on illegal dumping.

 Dillner hopes increased enforcement of the rules can remind people how to use the compost landfill lawfully.
 A sign went up at the site to encourage correct practices.
-He also said the El Dorado Police Department has handed out several tickets for illegal dumping, a violation that can cost 250 to upward of 500 dollars.
+He also said the El Dorado Police Department has handed out several tickets for illegal dumping, a violation that can cost $250 to upward of $500.

 “The best advice we have is don’t dump things that are illegal,” Dillner says.